Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 Of course with great power comes some limitations:

  - Your class names and attributes names become part of API
- - As configuration is loaded/read before any potential plugin are loaded it is impossible to detect typos or invalid configuration options.
+ - As configuration is loaded/read before any potential plug-in are loaded it is impossible to detect typos or invalid configuration options.
  - Rely heavily on metaclass, so can add a construction cost to your objects, and can be hard to debug

+# Conclusion

+This was a short introduction to traitlets; I hope it made it lightly clearer how the Jupyter configuration system works, and we are looking forward to see how this can be used to adapt Jupyter to your work flow.

+Are you struggling with a system that have too many configuration options ?
+Do you have a use case where you believe traitlets can be useful ?
+We'll be happy to hear from you.

 # Going further